asascience-open/sci-wms/configure.rst

 Dataset Cache Initialization & Updating
 ****************************************

 Calls to `server:port/update` will start a process to initialize newly added datasets and update older datasets that have **keep up to date** enabled.
-The admin interface does not initialze new datasets, it only adds the cooresponding metadata into the database.
+The admin interface does not initialize new datasets, it only adds the corresponding metadata into the database.

-This initilzation and update process can also be started from the command line using the command this command.
+This initialization and update process can also be started from the command line using the command this command.
 This what the call to `server:port/update` does in the back end.

     cd path/to/sci-wms/src/pywms && /path/to/your/python manage.py updatecache